Black Sun (symbol): Wewelsburg mosaic and the Nazi period

+Although today referred to as the Black Sun, the Wewelsburg motif is itself notably not black and the intended significance of the image remains unknown.
+As scholar Daniele Seipe summarizes, "There are no known sources from the National Socialist period that provide information about the meaning of the symbol intended at that time or about its name."

-Some scholars have suggested that the artist may have found inspiration from motifs found on decorative Merovingian period discs (Zierscheiben) from Central Europe, which have been suggested to represent the sun, or it's passing through the year.
+Some scholars have suggested that the artist may have found inspiration from motifs found on decorative Merovingian period discs (Zierscheiben) from Central Europe, which have been suggested to represent the sun, or its passing through the year.
+Siepe says, however, that "such a connection has yet to be confirmed through reliable sources".

-Neo-Nazism
+Neo-Nazism and far right

 In the late 20th century, the Black Sun symbol became widely used by neo-fascist, neo-Nazi, the far-right and white nationalists.
 The symbol often appears on extremist flags, t-shirts, posters, websites and in extremist publications associated with such groups.
 Modern far-right groups often refer to the symbol as the sun wheel or Sonnenrad.

 The name "Black Sun" came into wider use after the publication of a 1991 occult thriller novel, Die Schwarze Sonne von Tashi Lhunpo (The Black Sun of Tashi Lhunpo), by the pseudonymous author Russell McCloud.
 The book links the Wewelsburg mosaic with the neo-Nazi concept of the "Black Sun", invented by former SS officer Wilhelm Landig as a substitute for the Nazi swastika and a symbol for a mystic energy source that was supposed to renew the Aryan race.

-A number of far-right groups and individuals have utilised the symbol in their propaganda, including the Christchurch mosque shooter Brenton Tarrant and Australian neo-Nazi group Antipodean Resistance, and the symbol was displayed by members of several extremist groups involved in the Unite the Right rally in Charlottesville, Virginia.
+A number of far-right groups and individuals have utilised the symbol in their propaganda, including the perpetrator behind the Christchurch mosque shootings, Brenton Tarrant, and Australian neo-Nazi group Antipodean Resistance, and the symbol was displayed by members of several extremist groups involved in the Unite the Right rally in Charlottesville, Virginia.

 Along with other symbols from the Nazi era such as the Wolfsangel, the Sig Armanen rune, and the Totenkopf, the black sun is employed by some neo-Nazi adherents of Satanism.
 Scholar Chris Mathews writes: